 Choosing a door gives you no information, so the your probability that

-you chose the car from the outset is one third.
-In math speak (the
+you choose the car from the outset is one third.
+In maths speak (the

 'C' stands for "you have chosen the car":

 That's your prior probability.
 But we're not quite finished yet.
 The host opens a door, and what do you know, there's a goat behind it!
 Now what you want to know is this: